Bedside Tables by Deb Salmon-Brown

 - First, I cut up the two Apple Blossoms Poster Print over a few nights while watching TV.
 I am always looking for things to occupy my hands in the evening and this was the perfect job!

 - After giving the bedsides a good clean with Selleys Sugar Soap and a wipe down with water, I taped up my edges and surfaces I didn't want to get paint on, and filled in the old handle holes with Selleys Rapid Set Spakfilla using a UniPro Flexible Filling Blade.
 I find I can get the filler completely flush with just a swipe of the filling blade, and then there's no need for sanding once dry, nor wastage of filler.

-- I didn't like the dark wood stain that was on the drawers originally, but I knew I wanted some woodgrain to remain, to keep some warmth in the drawers, and make them a little softer than if I had painted the entire bedside in clinical white.
+- I didn't like the dark wood stain that was on the drawers originally, but I knew I wanted some woodgrain to remain, to keep some warmth in the drawers, and make them a little softer than if I had painted the entire bedside in stark white.
 The Apple Blossom Poster Print has some branches on it and I wanted to replicate that "wood" look.
 So I gently hand sanded the face of the top and bottom drawers, as well as the centre section of the top, using 120 grit sandpaper.
-I made sure I sanded lightly in some areas and more heavily in others, trying to get a worn wood look.
-I then smoothed off the sanded areas by going over them with a 240 grit paper, and painted the sections of the bedsides that were to be white with one coat of British Paints 4in1 Prep and four coats of British Paints Ceiling Flat Interior Bright White Paint (because white sucks and needs lots of coats!)
+I made sure I sanded lightly in some areas and more heavily in others, trying to get a “worn wood” look.
+I then smoothed the sanded areas by going over them again with a 240 grit paper, and painted the sections of the bedsides that were to be white with one coat of British Paints 4in1 Prep and four coats of British Paints Ceiling Flat Interior Bright White Paint (white needs lots of coats!)

 - I then started gluing all the pieces in place with Selley's PVA glue, taking care to start from the bottom of the layers so I wouldn't lose the design layout!